nordicenergy-co/ICO-STO-Token-Management-Platform/README.md

-### How to participate in a Initial Coin Offering?
+### How to participate in a Initial Coin Offering (ICO)?

-##### Interested parties have the opportunity to purchase Nordic Energy multiple tokens and coins.
+##### Interested parties have the opportunity to purchase Nordic Energy (NET) tokens and native cryptocurrency NEC.

-1. [Register on the ICO/STOs token sale dashboard:] (https://www.nordicenergy.io) [Here is the direct registration link:] (https://www.nordicenergy.app)

-2. Login your accout, read our token sale & terms.

-3. On this page, you will see all of your account.
-One of them will be a wallet with NET tokens.
-Platform.
+1. Go on the official website — https://www.nordicenergy.io
+2. Register on the ICO/STO Dashboard Account: https://www.nordicenergy.app
+3. Complete Identity Verification (KYC)
+4. Enter your personal EOS (EOSIO), or ETH (Ethereum) wallet address
+5. Obtain the address for investing in NET
+6. Please use the same address as entered on the Nordic Energy website https://www.nordicenergy.io to support the Nordic Energy project by purchasing token and participate in the initial coin offering.